IbHansen/IbHansen.github.io/_sources/content/introduction.md

 ModelFlow, which is nested in the Python's ecosystem, makes it possible to transform models defined in many different languages into ModelFlow models.

 **Onboarding data**.
-ModelFlow is build on top of Pythons Pandas Library, which makes it easy to import and manage many different types of data.
+ModelFlow is build on top of Pythons Pandas Library.
+Pandas is the swiss army knife for datascience and has a lot of data wrangeling capabilities and in anddition makes it easy to import and manage data from different sources.

 **Analytic** ModelFlow provides you with a range of visual tools that help you understand your models and your results.

 **Open Source**
 Be part of the community.
 The entire library is written in Python and is to be found on our Github page.
-Adjust the tools to your needs or help develope the library even further.
+So you can adjust the tools to your needs or help develope the library further.